The Stewart Middle Magnet School Library Makerspace Journey

 We first started our makerspace journey at Stewart Middle Magnet School in January 2014 with a few bins of K’nex spread out on some library tables.
 It has since grown and expanded into a thriving program and a vital part of our library and school.
 Take a look back at our journey and see what we learned along the way.

-Our Makerspace has changed, grown and evolved since it was first conceived and started in January 2014.
-Follow along with the story of our journey here.
+Our Makerspace changed, grew and evolved since it was first conceived and started in January 2014.
+Follow along with the first two years of the story here.
 Hopefully it will inspire you to start your own Maker journey 🙂

 Quick Background on Stewart